-While you will have no difficulties finding jasmine rice – which is a favorite staple food throughout Thailand – Isan is also a great place to try khao niew, sticky rice.
-Local specialities include som tam (a spicy papaya salad that is now popular throughout the country), nam toke (grilled meat with a tangy sauce containing fish sauce, lime juice, and spices), larb (a cold meat salad), sai crok (Isan sausage), and tom saep (a hot and sour clear soup).
+While you will have no difficulties finding jasmine rice – which is a favourite staple food throughout Thailand – Isan is also a great place to try khao niaw, sticky rice.
+Local specialties include som tam (a spicy papaya salad that is now popular throughout the country), nam toke (grilled meat with a tangy sauce containing fish sauce, lime juice, and spices), larb (a cold meat salad), sai crok (Isan sausage), and tom saep (a hot and sour clear soup).

 Time – Seasonality & Schedules